 What students will need

-The following workflow is meant as guidance for how you can facilitate a Memory Matrix learning activity within a classroom with a classroom.
+The following workflow is meant as guidance for how you can facilitate a Memory Matrix learning activity within a classroom.

 - Identify a lecture, reading, discussion, or another assignment that will be the foundation of the activity.